Package 'ssmodels'

 HeckmanCL(selectEq, outcomeEq, data = MEPS2001)

-Function for fit of the Generalized Heckman Model
+Generalized Heckman Model Estimation

 Description